-It pretty much just like that.
 There are constant challenges and issues.
 It doesn’t matter how good or smart you are, you’re always going to face those technical problems, human resources problems, banking problems, or logistical problems.

 And I’m fortunate I absolutely reach out for people’s wisdom and talk to our team about things.